 For me, spending time with the people I love is my most important priority during the holidays.
 For example, I would rather spend less time cooking on Christmas day, enjoying a simpler meal instead.
 And then be able to spend more time creating memories with my family.

 2. Adjust your expectations

-Adjusting your expectations and perspective is important to simply the holidays.
+Adjusting your expectations and perspective is important to simplify the holidays.
 Stop aiming for a Pinterest perfect Christmas and holiday season worthy of a magazine.
 It’s not realistic and will only leave you exhausted and disappointed.
 Let go of your unrealistic expectations and keep your focus on your priorities and what matters most to you.

 Don’t work yourself into exhaustion and make the holidays so stressful trying to achieve some picture-perfect vision of the holidays in your mind.
 A “perfect” holiday season isn’t what’s important.
 Especially if it means you’re a burnt out, cranky, exhausted mess and don’t enjoy a moment of the magic you’re trying so hard to create.

-Your friends and family won’t remember (or care!) if your had five different kinds of Pinterest worthy cookies.
+Your friends and family won’t remember (or care!) if you had five different kinds of Pinterest worthy cookies.
 But they will remember spending a fun night laughing, talking and enjoying your company while eating your cookies.
 Even if the cookies are far from perfect, or (gasp!) even from a store!

 Let go of the unrealistic idea of a “perfect” holiday season.
 Perfection doesn’t exist anyways.
-Instead shift your perspective to focus on your priorities and what matters most to you.
+Instead, shift your perspective to focus on your priorities and what matters most to you.

 Keep your focus on gratitude